Ichiro and Yusei Kikuchi face massive media frenzy in first appearance of Mariners’ Japan trip

 Wherever Ichiro or Kikuchi went, the media followed, chronicling their every move.

-“They are gods over here,” said Wade LeBlanc, who spent the 2015 season in Japan with the Seibu Lions.
+“They are gods over here,” said Seattle’s Wade LeBlanc, who spent the 2015 season in Japan with the Seibu Lions.
 “I can’t imagine what’s that like to walk around the city and try to go out to dinner.
 They are bigger than rock stars are in America and it’s crazy to think about and it’s hard to wrap your mind around it.”

 And it will only continue for the rest of their time in Japan.